stretto-editor/stretto/README.md

 TODO :
- * Increase the gap between the buffer and the view in order to have a real tabulation and eventually and syntax highlighting.
+ * Increase the gap between the buffer and the view in order to have a real tabulation and eventually syntax highlighting.
  * For the View, split SetView and create to functions.
 One for creation and initialization and an other one for updating fields.
  * Create logs and bug reports to easing the developpement